 This post includes tips & tricks for making beautiful cut out cookies.

 Rolling and cutting out cookies is a holiday tradition for the whole family.
 It’s so much fun to make cookies, and everyone can participate.
-We all love to cut out butter cookies, but it can be frustrating when they do not look the way that you want them to look.
+We all love to cut out sugar cookies, but it can be frustrating when they do not look the way that you want them to look.
 Cut out cookies will stay in their perfect shape with these easy tips & tricks.

 First Of All:

 This post is all about mixing, cutting out, and baking your cookies.
 It is a series of posts I am writing on cookies.
 Other posts you may enjoy: Royal Icing like the pictures above and Buttercream Frosting like the pictures below.

 I would highly recommend you not try to mix the dough, cut out the dough, and decorate your cookies all in one day.
 You will enjoy baking and decorate your cookies much more in steps.
 This is especially true when you have children helping you.
 All children care about is decorating cookies.